rust-lang/book/2018-edition/src/ch01-02-hello-world.md

 ### Writing and Running a Rust Program

-Next, make a new source file and call it *main.rs*---Rust files always end with the *.rs* extension.
+Next, make a new source file and call it *main.rs*.
+Rust files always end with the *.rs* extension.
 If you’re using more than one word in your filename, use an underscore to separate them.
-For example, you’d use *hello_world.rs* rather than *helloworld.rs*.
+For example, use *hello_world.rs* rather than *helloworld.rs*.

-Now open the *main.rs* file you just created, and enter the code shown in Listing 1-1:
+Now open the *main.rs* file you just created and enter the code in Listing 1-1.

 <span class="filename">Filename: main.rs</span>